-Partnering with other DFIs and commercial banks, the Facility supports commercially viable, privately owned enterprises.
-State owned institutions may also be eligible, if they are commercially managed as autonomous enterprises and provided they act as a channel of support for local private enterprises.
+The PSF manages risk by partnering with other DFIs and commercial banks to support commercially viable, privately-owned enterprises.
+State-owned institutions may also be eligible, if they are commercially managed as autonomous enterprises or act as a channel of support for local private enterprises.
 In addition, public-private partnership projects are supported when operated on private enterprise principles.
-Projects selected are required to have a high developmental value, thus complementing OFID’s mandate.
+Projects selected are required to have a high developmental value.

 Through providing credit lines to financial intermediaries, the Facility prioritizes support for micro-,small,- and medium-sized enterprises, whose activities drive economic growth and play a key role in employment generation and poverty alleviation.
 The Facility also gives priority to the energy sector as part of the wide range of solutions delivered by OFID in fighting energy poverty, one of OFID’s key strategic objectives.

 For the year 2013, private sector approvals comprised 17 transactions with a combined value of US$281m.
 This was an increase of 70% over 2012, as OFID’s efforts were again needed to bridge the gap in the market caused by the repositioning of commercial banks post-2008.
 The funds supported operations in the agriculture, energy, industry, telecommunications and MSME sectors.

 - Energy projects attracted the largest share (US$130m) and included US$20m for a pioneering wind project in Jordan.